 What is an Electrical Ground Fault?

-Sometimes it happens that electricity travels through an
+Occasionally it happens that electricity travels through an

-unplanned route to the ground, instead of its intended path.
+unplanned route to the ground instead of its intended path.
 This phenomenon is

 Common causes of ground faults